craiig/HOTDOGSEAGULL/readme.md

  * Uses the default media player app on the Chromecast - no need to get a developer ID or publish an app.
  * Detects which of your local files are fully compatible with the chromecast using ffmpeg
  * Transcoding that only re-encodes the streams that need it.
 (I.e. audio/video that is already compatible will not be transcoded.).
- * External subtitles (ass,srt) and audio/video track selection when using transcoding.
+ * External and Internal subtitles (ass,srt) and audio/video track selection when using transcoding.
  * Extremely basic UI.
 Uses templates so adding skins and customizing should be easier.
  * API so you can use transcoding and compatibility checking in your own app!
 (See below)
  * Lets you try files anyways just in case detection got it wrong.
 (Let me know when detection is wrong).